Reviewing Washington Prime Group Inc. (WPG-PH)'s and Urstadt Biddle Properties Inc. (NYSE:UBP)'s results | New Business Observer

 |28.87

-Table 1 demonstrates Washington Prime Group Inc. and Urstadt Biddle Properties Inc.’s top-line revenue, earnings per share (EPS) and valuation.
-Urstadt Biddle Properties Inc. is observed to has lower revenue, but higher earnings than Washington Prime Group Inc.
+Table 1 shows top-line revenue, earnings per share and valuation of the two companies.
+Urstadt Biddle Properties Inc. has lower revenue, but higher earnings than Washington Prime Group Inc.

 Profitability

-Table 2 demonstrates the return on equity, net margins and return on assets of Washington Prime Group Inc. and Urstadt Biddle Properties Inc.
+Table 2 provides Washington Prime Group Inc. and Urstadt Biddle Properties Inc.’s return on equity, net margins and return on assets.

 |Net Margins